fbuys/css-for-js-devs-notes/README.md

 # Rendering Logic 2:

+- position: relative; is part of the position layout mode.
+It does two things.
+1. Constrain children, 2.
+Enable new CSS properties.
 - If an absolute element does not have an anchor, it sits in its default in-flow position.

 - You can center a positioned element by giving it a margin of auto and setting an equal distance from each edge.